 • Common food ingredient in gluten free baking.

-• Used as a thickener for sauces, gravies and pie fillings.
+• Used as a thickener to improve consistency for sauces, gravies and pie fillings.

-• Often used in shortbread recipes, where bakers are looking for a very crumbly and tender texture.
+• Often used in shortbread recipes, where bakers are looking for a very crumbly and light texture.